yuliya-polyakova/autotesting-template/cv/poliakova_en.md

 <br>
 Responsibilities:

-- Designed QA strategy;
+- Designed QA strategy
 - Create and configure testing processes, integration into the development process (youtrack)
 - Described process of transferring tasks to testing
 - Planned tasks for testing, evaluation
-- Performed static testing based on documentation;
+- Performed static testing based on documentation
-- Compiled of checklists, test cases, test plan;
+- Compiled of checklists, test cases, test plan
-- Created tests on jmeter;
+- Created tests on jmeter
-- Created tests for open-api (java);
+- Created tests for open-api (java)
-- Created UI tests on Selenium+java (JUnit/TestNG);
+- Created UI tests on Selenium+java (JUnit/TestNG)
 - Created tests for a mobile application (Appium+Selenium+java)
-- Generated of test data;
+- Generated of test data
-- Automated of regression testing and report generation using the Git Pipeline scheduler;
+- Automated of regression testing and report generation using the Git Pipeline scheduler
 - Selected candidates for the team

 ---